 - Promote leadership successes.

 The World Health Organisation will track all the identified risks, demands and obtained pledges from around the world and make an effort to bring those to the 3rd Global Ministerial Conference on Road Safety hosted by Sweden in 2020.
-Minister-led delegations from more than 100 countries are expected to attend.

 “The most effective leaders are those who speak up for change and take action.
 We can all document our journeys, record our demands, empower others and prompt decision-makers to take responsibility for getting our families home safely,” Mr McInerney said.